 Keep the Blueberry Plant Warm

 One of the reasons why a blueberry plant’s leaves will turn red is that the plant is exposed to extremely cold temperatures.
-The blueberry plant is a hardy plant, but it cannot handle extreme temperatures in either direction.
+The blueberry plant is hardy, but it cannot handle extreme temperatures in either direction.

 Final Thoughts